-This Proposal would better facilitate the achievement of SSpCA11(d) of the Transporter's Licence by removing the "5 strikes rule" Users would not be disproportionately penalised for a failure by a customer to interrupt.
+The Proposer believes this Proposal would better facilitate the achievement of SSpCA11(d) of the Transporter's Licence by removing the "5 strikes rule" as Users would not be disproportionately penalised for a failure by a customer to interrupt.
 Converting a User's entire portfolio to firm undermines a User's competitive position and therefore runs contrary to the Transporter's obligation to facilitate the securing of effective competition.